Majorana zero modes in dislocations of Sr$_2$RuO$_4$

-While the primary weak invariant $N_1$ has no effect in the linking of two dislocations, it does determine the Majorana zero modes when linking occurs between dislocation lines and flux/vortex lines.
-Obviously when a superconducting vortex ring is linked with a dislocation ring, the boundary condition for the Majorana fermion along the dislocation will change.
-For odd $N_1$ such a boundary condition change results in a single Majorana zero mode on the dislocation line, and another one on the vortex line.
-The exitance of Majorana mode on the dislocation line is determined by $\tilde N_0=\tilde N_L N_1$ mod 2, where $\tilde N_L$ is the linking number between a dislocation line and a vortex line.
+While the primary weak invariant $N_1$ has no effect in the linking of two dislocations, it does determine the MBS when linking occurs between dislocation lines and flux/vortex lines.
+When a superconducting vortex ring is linked with a dislocation ring, the boundary condition for the Majorana fermion along the dislocation line will change.
+For odd $N_1$ such a boundary condition change results in a single MBS on the dislocation line, and another one on the vortex line.
+The existence of a MBS on the dislocation line is determined by where $\tilde N_L$ is the linking number between a dislocation line and a vortex line.

-{\bf Physical consequences}: Before we conclude, we now discuss a few measurable experimental consequences of the predicted Majorana fermions bound to dislocations:

-1) The one-dimensional Majorana modes have a constant density of states.
-Consequently, it contributes a specific heat $C_V$ that is linear in temperature, and is proportional to the density of dislocations\footnote{Early specific heat measurement has reported evidences of residual gapless excitations at low temperature\cite{nishizaki2000}.}.
-Since the dislocations in a ${\rm Sr_2RuO_4}$ sample can be observed by transmission electron microscopy (TEM)\cite{ying2012}, measuring samples with different dislocation density can verify whether $C_V/T$ in the low temperature limit is indeed proportional to the dislocation density.